-After turning on the ignition, average fuel consumption will be shown after travelling approximately 100 metres.
+The average fuel consumption will be shown after having travelled approximately 100 metres.
 Until then dashes will appear in the display.
 The display will be updated every 5 seconds while the vehicle is in motion.
-The amount of fuel used will not be shown.
+The amount of fuel used will not be shown

-l/100 km or l/h - Current fuel consumption
+$l/100 \; km \; or \; l/h$ - Current fuel consumption